Building the Pulsar endpoint

 Navigate into the Pulsar infrastructure directory:

-cd pulsar-infrastructure
+cd pulsar-deployment/tf

 and execute: